Troymaine Pope: Seattle Seahawks (third stint)

-On November 6, 2018, Pope was signed to the Seattle Seahawks practice squad.
+On November 6, 2018, Pope was signed to the Seahawks practice squad.
 He was released on November 20, 2018.

 Los Angeles Chargers

 On November 28, 2018, Pope was signed to the Los Angeles Chargers practice squad.
 On December 13, 2018, Pope was promoted to their active roster.
 He was waived on January 11, 2019.
 On January 19, 2019, Los Angeles signed Pope to a reserve/future contract for the 2019 season.
 Pope made the Chargers 53-man roster in 2019, playing in 14 games primarily on special teams and as a kick returner.
-He had ten carries for 20 rushing yards to go along with two receptions for 14 receiving yards and one receiving touchdown on the season.
+He had ten carries for 20 rushing yards to go along with two receptions for 14 yards and one touchdown on the season.
 On September 18, 2020, Pope was signed to the Chargers practice squad.
 He was elevated to the active roster on October 12 and 24 for the team's weeks 5 and 7 games against the New Orleans Saints and Jacksonville Jaguars, and reverted to the practice squad after each game.
 He was promoted to the active roster on October 31.
 Pope was waived on December 17, 2020, and re-signed to the practice squad two days later.
 His practice squad contract with the team expired after the season on January 11, 2021.